25 migrant workers in Meghalaya walk 62 km amid lockdown, sent to relief camp

-A group of 25 migrant workers, who travelled around 62 km on foot amid the nationwide lockdown, were held at a check gate in North Garo Hills district of Meghalaya while they were trying to enter Assam, their home state, a police officer said on Friday.
-The group, which include four women and as many children, started their arduous journey from the coal-rich village of Shallang in West Khasi Hills district a few days ago in the hope of reaching home.
+A group of 25 migrant workers, who travelled around 62 km on foot amid the nationwide lockdown, was held at a check gate in North Garo Hills district of Meghalaya while they were trying to enter Assam, their home state, a police officer said on Friday.
+The group, which includes four women and four children, started their arduous journey from the coal-rich village of Shallang in West Khasi Hills district a few days ago in the hope of reaching home.

 "The workers hail from Goalpara district of Assam.
 They used internal routes and jungles to avoid being detected by policemen at various check points.
 But, the team were finally stopped at the Dainadubi check gate," North Garo Hills police chief Abraham T Sangma said.